xdg_wm_base

 pass this to the pong request

-Check if the client is alive
+check if the client is alive

 The ping event asks the client if it's still alive.
 Pass the serial specified in the event back to the compositor by sending a "pong" request back with the specified serial.
 See xdg_wm_base.pong.